QuEraComputing/Bloqade.jl/docs/src/index.md

 ## Run a Simple Emulation of Rydberg System

-We will show how to use our Emulator to simulate quantum many-body dynamics governed by such a Hamiltonian.
+Here we will show a simple example about simulating quantum many-body dynamics governed by such a Hamiltonian.

 We start by loading the Emulator Module